Last but not least: Exxon chops spending by 30%

-Exxon Mobil Corp on Tuesday throttled back a multi-year investment spree, reducing its expansion budget by $10 billion this year as the coronavirus pandemic saps energy demand amid a dramatic slide in oil prices.
+Exxon Mobil Corp on Tuesday throttled back a multi-year investment spree in shale, LNG and deepwater oil production and will cut planned capital spending this year by $10 billion as the coronavirus pandemic saps energy demand and oil prices.

-The company, which last month pledged "significant" cuts to spending, said it would reduce 2020 capital expenditure to $23 billion.
-It had previously expected to spend up to $33 billion.
+Oil companies are reversing 2020 spending and production increases by an average of 20% as countries limit air travel, order businesses to close and tell residents to stay home.
+In a one-two punch to suppliers, crude prices are down nearly 60% this year and demand for fuels is falling sharply.
+The largest U.S. oil producer, which last month pledged "significant" cuts to spending, set 2020 capital expenditure at $23 billion and could go lower if required, it said in a statement.
+Exxon previously expected to spend up to $33 billion and had spent $26 billion last year.

+The U.S. oil major's shares were up about 5% at $42.52 in premarket trading.
+Exxon's market value has fallen 42% this year as the oil-price war between Saudi Arabia and Russia has taken a toll on the energy sector.
+However, its stock has been a laggard for years, dropping 54% over the last five years compared with an 18% gain in the benchmark U.S. S&P 500 stock index.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)